 The IRB also selected five of its own comparable companies, after rejecting those put forward of the Taxpayer, and insisted that transfer pricing adjustments were to be made to the median of the results of the comparable companies, instead of assessing whether the actual results of the tested party were within any point of the arm's length or the interquartile range.

-We summarise below the key transfer pricing arguments which were pivotal to the Taxpayer's success.
+We summarize below the key transfer pricing arguments which were pivotal to the Taxpayer's success.